-This checklist is to assist Proposers ensuring that all information is included in their response.
+This checklist is to assist Proposers in ensuring that all information is included in their response.
 Proposers must refer to the appropriate section of the RFP for detailed information on the following:

-RFP Cover Sheet Sec.
-3.1.1/Attachment C
+Proposal Cover Page Sec.
+3.1.1/Attachment D

 Understanding of the Project and Methodology Sec.
 3.2

 Management Plan Sec.
 3.3

-Task/Activity Plan Sec.
-3.4/Attachment E
+Task Activity Plan Sec.
+3.4/Attachment F

-Budget Summary and Expenditure Report Sec.
-3.5/Attachment D
+Fixed Price Budget by Task and Subtask Sec.
+3.5/Attachment E

 Proposer's Financial Responsibility Sec.
 3.6

+Sample Analysis Plan Matrix Attachment G

-Signed Execution of Offer, Contract Terms and Conditions, Affirmations and Proposal Preferences Attachment A
+Signed Execution of Offer, Contract Terms and Conditions, Affirmation and Proposal Preferences Attachment B

-HUB Subcontracting Plan (HSP) Attachment B
+HUB Subcontracting Plan (HSP) Attachment C